Do You Have The Psychic Ability To Feel Others Feelings?

 These psychic phenomena truly do happen.

-- Most people experience moments of oneness, where they feel as though they are one with the world or with another person.
+- Most people experience moments of feeling another person’s emotions, where they feel as though they are one with the world or with another person.

 - Many reports show “Spontaneous knowing”, a phenomenon in which people communicate across long distances just by thought.